-The retirement benefit asset/obligations recognised on the balance sheet represents the surplus or deficit in the Group's defined benefit pension scheme calculated on an IAS19 basis at the end of the reporting period.
+The retirement benefit asset / obligations recognised on the statement of financial position represents the surplus or deficit in the Group's defined benefit pension scheme calculated on an IAS 19 basis at the end of the reporting period.
 The Group has assessed the recoverability of any net asset arising from a surplus position as applicable under IFRIC 14.
-The Group considers that, based on the Trust Deed and Scheme rules, that any surplus would be recoverable on cessation of the scheme.
+The Group considers that based on the Trust Deed and Scheme rules, that any surplus would be recoverable on cessation of the scheme.